glotzerlab/signac/doc/index.rst

     :ref:`tutorial`
       Compact demonstration of the implementation of a computational workflow.

-    :ref:`guide`
+    :ref:`reference`
-      A complete introduction to the framework's major components.
+      A complete reference to the framework's major components.

     :ref:`quickreference`
       Brief overview of the core functions, to serve as reference.